Archive for ‘August, 2012’

 Yes, that’s me in the Vader suit (sans helmet).
 There’s a lot going on in this photo that I’d like to share with you today.
 Much of what is going on there, and the reason I’m writing about it, is in some way my fault.

 Before The Daily Blink, and my day job as a designer, I lived the life of a starving artist in Hollywood, making my trade as a filmmaker and effects artist.
 The most notable project that I worked on was the Pink Five series – a Star Wars parody that can be summed up as a cross between the Original Trilogy, Legally Blonde, and Rosencrantz and Guildenstern are Dead.
 (No, seriously, look it up, it’s a damn good play.)
 The series followed the journeys of Stacey, a valley-girl type whose naive charm and oblivious existence led her to forever stand in the peripheral vision of the Star Wars universe.
 The first chapter won the grand prize in the Official Star Wars Fanfilm awards (handpicked by Lucas himself), and I came aboard as a visual effects artist and crew member for the sequel, Pink Five Strikes Back.
-We won the Audience Choice Award in the same contest the following year, and it was an obvious and unspoken assumption that the third and lowest price viagra final film would be around the corner soon.
+We won the Audience Choice Award in the same contest the following year, and it was an obvious and unspoken assumption that the third and buy cheap generic viagra no prescription final film would be around the corner soon.

 During this time, the director, Trey Stokes, grew past being the filmmaker that got me occasional work, and had become my full-fledged mentor.
 I hadn’t been in Los Angeles that long when I started working on Trey’s projects, and he trusted me with more responsibilities and creative input than any other project I found myself on.
 While working as a barista during the day, I was learning my trade at night- rotoscoping sabers, working as an extra set of hands on a film shoot, holding a smoke machine just out of shot, or simply imitating a sponge and soaking in whatever information I could.
 When it came time for Trey to write Return of Pink Five, I somehow ended up graduating in a big way – I was going to wear the hat of Visual Effects Supervisor for the project, and Trey was inviting me to co-write the script with him.
 I still have no memory of how that conversation went or how clueless I was as to what I’d signed up for, and it’s one of the bigger regrets I still carry to this day.